-Several functional assays for BRCA1 and BRCA2 variant classification have been developed (reviewed in [37-39]).
-[37-39]A recent compilation of functional datasets for hundreds of BRCA1 missense variants is available online (https://research.nhgri.nih.gov/bic/circos/)[39].
-Preliminary analysis has shown that these functional assays display very high sensitivity and specificity (Table 2) [40].
+Several characterized functions of the BRCA1 and BRCA2 proteins have been exploited in the development of functional assays (reviewed in [37-39]).
+Reflecting their central role in DNA damage repair, many assays revolve around measuring the ability of the variant to promote survival following DNA insults, such as treatment with ionizing radiation or DNA damaging compounds.
+In addition to these viability assays, specific biochemical assays such as those measuring homologous recombination or ubiquitylation, are also rooted in the known biology of BRCA1 and BRCA2.
+Finally, more limited biochemical assays, measuring binding to specific interacting proteins have also been applied to the functional analysis of variants [37-39].

+In general, there is enough evidence to tie each of these functions to the etiology of tumors arising in carriers.
+However their individual contribution to cancer risk is unclear, making it difficult to determine which assay is more or less biologically appropriate, or to assign different weights to results obtained from different assays.
+Rather, the determination of which assays should be used for clinical annotation relies on their accuracy, and not on their biological properties.
+Preliminary analysis has shown that these functional assays display very high (> 80%) sensitivity and specificity (Table 2) [40].

 Here we will focus on functional assays for missense variants of BRCA1 and BRCA2 as exemplars from which we have derived general guidelines.
 After the development of a large number of functional assays for high risk genes (BRCA1, BRCA2 and TP53) [37 38 41], significant attention has been focused on developing assays for other high/moderate risk genes such as PALB2, ATM, and CHEK2 [42-47].

 Functional assays can be defined by three broad categories according to their experimental set-up (cell-free or cell-based), host (human or model organism) and read-out.
 Result interpretation requires careful consideration of the assumptions, the biological characteristics, and limitations of each assay.